-First things first - there are two kinds of radio: non-commercial radio (non-comm) and commercial radio.
-Non-commercial radio encompasses college radio, and community radio stations (including NPR stations) and commercial radio is everything else (in other words, the stations with lots of commercials!).
+There are two kinds of radio: non-commercial radio (non-comm) and commercial radio.
+Non-commercial (non-comm) radio encompasses college radio, and community radio stations (including NPR stations) and commercial radio is everything else (stations with commercials).

 The Bottom Line